scb-mchaines/santa-cruz-design-challenge/README.md

 ### Design challenge
 We've intentionally made this design challenge a little open ended.
-Target spending about 2 hours on this to demonstrate your ability to get your environment running, operate git, and do some CSS layout and javascript.
-Sure, you could probably spend all weekend making it awesome, and if you do we'd love to see what you've done, but it's absolutely not expected or required.
+We'll evaluate your work at the end of 2 hours, so be sure to push a commit at the 2h mark.
+If you want to continue working past 2h that's cool, and if you do we'd love to see what you've done, but it's absolutely not expected or required.
-1. Get a local copy of the repo running, and push it to a [mirror repo](https://help.github.com/en/articles/duplicating-a-repository#mirroring-a-repository). **Make your repo private!** so that other candidates can't view your solutions.
+1. Create a new [mirror/copy](https://help.github.com/en/articles/duplicating-a-repository#mirroring-a-repository) of this repo on Github. **Make your repo private!** so that other candidates can't view your solutions.
+2. Get the app running locally.
-2. See the list of build kit options at the bottom?
+3. See the list of build kit options at the bottom?
 It's sure ugly.
 Can you make it nicer to look at?
-3. How will the current layout look on a mobile device?
+4. How will the current layout look on a mobile device?
 Can you adjust the layout so that it works across screen sizes?
-4. It would be nice if customers knew the build kits' price.
+5. It would be nice if customers knew the build kits' price.
 It's in the data structure returned from the API, so let's find a good place to add it to the display.
-5. When you're done, share access to your repository with github user scb-mchaines (that's me!) so we can check out your awesome design work.
+6. When you're done, or at the end of 2 hours, be sure to push your progress to your github repo, and share access with github user scb-mchaines (that's me!) so we can check out your awesome design work.

 ## Running the app
 ### Install dependencies